ciign/agentic-engineering/README.md

 ```
 your-project/
 ├── .opencode/
-│   └── agents/
+│   ├── agents/
-│       └── [same 12 agents with OpenCode format]
+│   │   └── [same 12 agents with OpenCode format]
+│   └── skills/
+│       ├── react/
+│       │   ├── SKILL.md
+│       │   └── config.md        ← edit this for your project
+│       ├── docker/
+│       │   ├── SKILL.md
+│       │   └── config.md        ← edit this for your project
+│       └── python/
+│           ├── SKILL.md
+│           └── config.md        ← edit this for your project
 └── [your project files]
 ```

-## 🎯 When to Use Which Agent
+## 🎯 When to Use What

 ### "What should we build?"
 - **@product-owner** - Requirements, priorities, business value